nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Use Case: view a list of `chapter`s which are `due`
 **MSS**
 1. User requests to view a list of `chapter`s which are `due`.
-2. Kaji shows a list of `chapter`s that are `due` to the user.
+2. KAJI shows a list of `chapter`s that are `due` to the user.

     Use case ends.

 #### Use Case: `preview` a list of `chapter`s that are `due` in the week
 **MSS**
 1. User requests to `preview` a list of `chapter`s that are `due` in the week.
-2. Kaji shows a list of `chapter`s that are `due` in the week to the user.
+2. KAJI shows a list of `chapter`s that are `due` in the week to the user.

     Use case ends.

 #### Use Case: `exclude` an existing `module` or `chapter`
 **MSS**
 1. User requests to `exclude` a `module` or `chapter`.
-2. Kaji `exclude`s the `module` or `chapter` specified by the user so that it will no longer be scheduled for revision.
+2. KAJI `exclude`s the `module` or `chapter` specified by the user so that it will no longer be scheduled for revision.

     Use case ends.

 #### Use Case: `include` an existing `module` or `chapter`
 **MSS**
 1. User requests to `include` a `module` or `chapter`.
-2. Kaji `include`s the `module` or `chapter` specified by the user so that it will be scheduled for revision once again.
+2. KAJI `include`s the `module` or `chapter` specified by the user so that it will be scheduled for revision once again.

     Use case ends.

 #### Use Case: `reschedule` the due date of an existing `chapter`
 **MSS**
 1. User requests to `reschedule` the due date of an existing `chapter`.
-2. Kaji `reschedule`s the due date of the `chapter` specified by the user.
+2. KAJI `reschedule`s the due date of the `chapter` specified by the user.

     Use case ends.

 #### Use Case: view the `history` of revision completed in a day
 **MSS**
 1. User requests to view the `history` of revision completed in a day.
-2. Kaji shows the `history` of revision completed by the user in a day.
+2. KAJI shows the `history` of revision completed by the user in a day.

     Use case ends.

 #### Use Case: check overall performance for an existing chapter using `showrate`
 **MSS**
 1. User requests to check overall performance for an existing chapter using `showrate`.
-2. Kaji shows the list of number of cards that were rated easy/medium/hard in the chapter to the user.
+2. KAJI shows the list of number of cards that were rated easy/medium/hard in the chapter to the user.

     Use case ends.